nickytonline/source.nickytonline.github.io/src/pages/blog/2019-10-10-my-shell-aliases.md

 The `edge` and `chrome` aliases are useful to me because I like to use VS Code when debugging.
 Having the browsers start up with remote debugging makes that process easier.

 What's in your shell aliases?
-[Leave a comment here](https://dev.to/nickytonline/my-shell-aliases-1obk#comments).